abhijeet14antin/SchedulerSimulator/README.md

  - Multi Core
  - The processes have priorities
  - Simulation using a multiple threads.
 Each process will run in a separate thread

+## Simulation Framework
+In phases I-III, each process is an object with the following randomly generated fields:
+- process ID - to identify each process
+- arrival time - when the process arrived at the scheduler
+- burst time - expected number of cycles to run this process The limits for the above fields can be customized.

+A vector of processes is passed to the scheduler, and the scheduler simulates the various algorithms and calculates the following statistics for each:
+- CPU Utilization
+- Throughput
+- Average Turnaround Time
+- Average Wait Time

 ## Scheduling Algorithms
 These are the basic algorithms that we will be implementing in the various phases